etkakocak/MQTT-Smart-Security/ReadMe.md

 **2- Setup Raspberry Pi Pico W**
 ![image](/img/setup1.png)
-Green arrow: Make sure you have selected Raspberry Pi Pico W as interpreter.
+Green arrow: Make sure you have selected Raspberry Pi Pico W as the interpreter.
 Red arrow: Both circuits have their codes in folders ``/Circuit1`` and ``/Circuit2``.
 Please note that codes in each of the folders can only be saved to one Pico W device.
 So you will need 2 Pico W. Copy and paste those codes and don't forget to choose Pico W as the save location when saving with CTRL+S.

 **3- Libraries**